sarahaboudalal/curriculum-backend-getting-started-nodejs/README.md

   console.log(`Server running at http://${hostname}:${port}/`);
 });
 ```
-Now the HTTP module offers us a really strong method called `createServer` which turns your computer into an HTTP server that listens for incoming requests, as you can see we use the `server` variable later on with the method `listen` to listen for incoming requests with specific `port` and `hostname` which we have already declared before.
+The `http` module offers us a really powerful method called `createServer` which spawns a program running an HTTP server that listens for incoming requests.
+As you can see we use the `server` variable later on with the method `listen` to listen for incoming requests with specific `port` and `hostname` that we have already declared before.

 Now, lets test our server by running the following command: